A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Numerical results

 It is interesting to see that the deployment of training data can indeed affect the accuracy of DCSNN solutions.
-We consider three different training point distributions; namely, the Chebyshev points of the first kind \cite{Trefethen2000}, uniformly distributed, and randomly chosen points.
-The training points on $\Omega$ and $\partial\Omega$ are chosen based on those three distributions, while the points at the interface $\Gamma$ are chosen randomly.
-The results are shown in Table~\ref{Table:exp1_node} where two sets of neurons $N=10, 20$ are used for comparison.
-We find that the errors obtained by Chebyshev and uniform nodes are in general of the same order of magnitude, whereas the ones obtained by random distribution are less accurate.
-The corresponding pointwise errors are shown in Fig.~\ref{Fig:EX1_error}.
-As one can see, the major error of Chebyshev nodes comes from the vicinity of the interface, while the other two distributions have their maximum error occurs close to the corners of the domain.
-This finding is somewhat surprising in the sense that, even though the activation function is fairly different from polynomials, the approximation still achieves better accuracy on Chebyshev nodes.
+We consider three different distributions of training points; namely, Chebyshev points of the first kind~\cite{Trefethen2000}, uniformly distributed points, and randomly distributed points.
+The training points on $\Omega$ and $\partial\Omega$ are chosen based on those three distributions, while the points on the interface $\Gamma$ are always chosen randomly.
+The results are shown in Table~\ref{Table:exp1_node}, where two sets of neurons $N=10, 20$ are used for comparison.
+We find the errors obtained by Chebyshev and uniform nodes are of the same order of magnitude, whereas the ones obtained by random distribution are less accurate.
+The corresponding pointwise absolute errors are shown in Fig.~\ref{Fig:EX1_error}.
+As one can see, the major error of Chebyshev nodes comes from the vicinity of the interface, while the other two distributions have their maximum error occurring close to the corners of the domain.
+This finding is surprising in the sense that, even though the activation function is fairly different from polynomials, the approximation still achieves better accuracy in Chebyshev nodes.

-The solution profile of DCSNN is shown in Fig.~\ref{Fig:EX1}.
-One can see that the solution captures precisely the discontinuous feature sharply.
-Meanwhile, it is interesting to see that, the error between the exact and the present solutions also shows a discontinuity across the interface due to the intrinsic construction of the present network, where the three-dimensional augmented function is trained.
+We show in Fig.~\ref{Fig:EX1} the solution profile of DCSNN; it sharply captures the discontinuity.
+Meanwhile, it is interesting to see that the absolute error between the exact and the DCSNN solutions also shows a discontinuity across the interface because of the intrinsic construction of the present network.

+It is worth mentioning that the number of training points in each sub-domain, $\Omega^-$ and $\Omega^+$, depends roughly on the area ratio between them if the solutions in both sub-domains are equally smooth.
+In this example, $|\Omega^-|/|\Omega^+|\sim 0.085$ leads to less than $10$ points in $\Omega^-$.
+Even with such a small amount of data, we still get accurate predictions in the interior region.
+This might be due to having enough training points on the interface, which brings in an adequate amount of information.
+Also, note that the number of points needed in each sub-domain is problem-dependent and often requires some prior information about the solution smoothness in each sub-domain.